 APS Upset Prevention and Recovery Training (UPRT) is comprehensive pilot training designed to help you prevent the #1 fatal threat to air safety – Loss of Control In-Flight (LOC-I).
 Our comprehensive courses ingrain the time-critical, counter-intuitive skills necessary to prevent or, if necessary, recover from life-threatening airplane upsets.
-Where few industry upset training provider guidelines or standards exist, APS provides evidence-based training that adheres to the Every Pilot In Control Solution Standard (EPIC-S2), providing the safest, most effective upset training available today.
+Where few specific industry upset training provider guidelines or standards exist, APS provides evidence-based training that adheres to the Every Pilot In Control Solution Standard (EPIC-S2), providing the safest, most effective upset training available today.

 Why Train with APS